 Instead of patting our consultants on the back and accepting it, we asked them to come to our office for an internal meeting where the whole project was reviewed by our own team.
 We spent a few hours forming a realistic view of what can actually be achieved in the project.
 Once we had devised a plan that we could commit to, we started thinking about how to communicate the situation to the different stakeholders.
 We concluded that our consultants reviewed the findings with their team and our account manager raised the issue at the first steering group meeting.
 The customer took the matter seriously and immediately began to consider how to rectify the situation.
 In addition, they thanked us for raising the issue and took concrete steps at the necessary levels to reverse the course.

 The easiest solution there would, of course, have been simply to spur our consultants on or pull them out of the project when things got hard, but it wouldn’t have helped anyone in the end.
 Neither a friend nor a customer should be left behind.
 Our task is to support each other in order to ensure our shared success and well-being.
-Consultants often feel alone at the customer, and steering group meetings held every 1-3 months have served as an excellent way to assist with projects and ensure the satisfaction of both our consultants and the customer.
+Consultants often feel alone at the customer’s premises and for us, the steering meetings every 1-3 months have served as an excellent way to assist with projects and ensure the satisfaction of both our consultants and the customer.
 The support that the consultants give each other is also extremely valuable and should be supported in the form of formal and less formal meetings, as well as through Slack.

-It often seems that, especially larger companies forget that software development is 100% human-oriented.
-If we could all keep this in mind, remember to talk about issues openly and on time, and support and help each other, then we wouldn’t have to constantly read headlines about failed IT projects.
+It often seems that especially larger companies forget that software development is 100% human-oriented.
+If we could all keep this in mind, remember to talk about issues openly and in a timely fashion, and support and help each other, then we wouldn’t have to constantly read headlines about failed IT projects.